 There are some basic (by this I mean ‘fundamental’ rather than ‘simple’) things that need to be in place.
 (One of these, often completely ignored, is a healthy male partner.
 More about him later.)

-As fundamental as these things are, they are often in short supply in the very people who are most determined to set about populating the planet according to a specified schedule.
+As fundamental as these things are, they can often be missing in the very people who are hoping to Concierge.

 “Fitness” does indeed refer to your capacity to do a certain amount of work (and to recover within a reasonable time-frame).
 However of interest here is another meaning of the word:-